pzugel/Biogas_Plant_Simulation/README.md

 > LabView/Biogas_Plant.lvproj

 From there select the *main.vi* and run it.
+Alternatively, if you are working on Windows, you can use the [LabVIEW Runtime Engine](https://www.ni.com/de-de/support/downloads/software-products/download.labview-runtime.html#411217) to execute the *Biogas_Application.exe*.